FB Vis: History

+Background

+The Polish Army inherited a large collection of different types of weapons following the country independence after World War I, and in 1929 the Department of Armaments decided buy a license from Czechoslovakia to build vz.
+24 pistols to simplify logistics, but the Army and Polish experts objected to the decision, saying that the design was too complicated and the cartridge it used was too weak.
+Spurred by the announcement, two Polish designers Wilniewczyc and Skrzypiński began working on a Browning-type locked-breech prototype firing the 9×19mm Parabellum round.

+Design

+The pistol bears many internal and external similarities to the famous Colt M1911A1, which was the main inspiration behind the project – to the point that some consider the Vis to be an iteration of the Colt M1911.
+The Vis was designed by Piotr Wilniewczyc, and Jan Skrzypiński in 1930 at the Fabryka Broni (Arms Factory) in Radom under Director Kazimierz Ołdakowski.
+The first prototype version was ready in 1930 and patented in 1932, when 134 prototype handguns of the Vis wz.
+32 were produced.

-This later John Moses Browning design, unlike the M1911, was not cammed by a link, but by a ledge of sorts, which contacts a portion of the barrel and forces it down as it is moved rearward with the slide by the recoil force.
+The pistol operates on the short-recoil principle, with the barrel being cammed down and away from the locking lugs in the slide.
+Unlike the M1911, the Vis was not cammed by a link, but by a ledge of sorts, which contacts a portion of the barrel and forces it down as it is moved rearward with the slide by the recoil force.
 It shares some similarities to the Spanish Ruby .45 ACP.
-Like the 9mm Browning GP, a characteristic feature was a trapezoid grip shape, wider at the bottom, offering good ergonomics and firm grip.
-On the right side grip cover, the Polish copy pistol had letters VIS in a triangle, on the left side—FB (for Fabryka Broni—"Arms Factory").
-The handgun was prepared in late 1930, and at the beginning of 1931 the first pistols were ready for testing.
+A characteristic feature was a trapezoid grip shape, wider at the bottom, offering good ergonomics and firm grip.
+On the right side grip cover, the Polish pistols had the letters "VIS" in a triangle, on the left side—FB (for Fabryka Broni—"Arms Factory").
 Initially it was named WiS (an acronym of the Polish designers' names), later the name was changed to Vis, meaning "force" in Latin, with the wz. abbreviation for wzór ("model").

 The tests proved that the handgun was very accurate and stable (due to its size and mass, most stresses are absorbed and not passed on the shooter), while at the same time remaining reliable after firing more than 6,000 rounds.
 The Vis was generally regarded as one of the best military pistols of that period.